 What irks me the most is that even influencers on the internet seem to have simplified the creation of an animated video as if it were a modular approach (Stop Creating Explainer Videos, You’re Doing It All Wrong! - by Neil Patel).
 What one needs to know is that even if you get the best script writer, the best illustrator and the best animator working on a project without collaborating, the chances are it will fail.
 In the same manner, hiring a neighborhood teenager to make you a simple animation video using some fancy easy to use software, isn’t going to work either.

-Take a moment to think about it, if someone comes to you and says we can do a video for $75 or even $500.
+Take a moment to think about it, if someone comes to you and says our explainer video cost is $75 or even $500.
 Do they know about your industry?
 Do they know what your target audience’s preferences are?
 Do they even care about it?
 Do they understand why they are using a certain style of video?
 Are they handcrafting a video for you?
 There are so many elements, a concept, a strategy and putting in the emotional anchors, relating and moving an audience through their buying process, overturning their mental objections in the video making process.
 It’s a skill, it’s an art and it needs a team of artisans with experience to pull it off.
 Shopping around for the cheapest quote to make your explainer video without introspection is JUST PLAIN WRONG!

 While an explainer video is offered anywhere for $100 to $35,000 for the same style, what is right and what is wrong and who do you choose?
 I have a simple answer for you, take what you pay your top sales guy each month, your video will be doing his job 24/7.
 So you multiply it by three and multiply it by the time taken to make that video.
 That should be your budget, if you don’t have that budget, don’t make one.
 Create a corpus, hone your strategy, time it perfectly and then go ahead and find an Agency to make one for you.